univention/univention-corporate-server/doc/manual/central-management-umc/lets-encrypt.rst

 The Let's Encrypt app in Univention App Center offers a largely automated integration of the acme-tiny Let's Encrypt client in UCS.
-The supported services in UCS are the Apache Webserver, the Postfix SMTP mailserver and the Dovecot IMAP mailserver.
+The supported services in UCS are the Apache Web server, the Postfix SMTP mail server and the Dovecot IMAP mail server.